 Introduction

 In ECM-8.0, two Laplacian-based classifiers are applied to a 2x2 block.
 In each classifier, activity and directionality values are derived based on vertical, horizontal, and diagonal gradients.
 Then a class index is determined based on the activity and directionality values.
 Two fixed filters are selected from the two filter sets by using the derived two class indices.
-Then the two fixed filters are applied to the ALF input samples.
+Then the two fixed filters (fi with i=0, 1) are applied to the ALF input samples.
 Finally, a signalled filter is applied to the ALF input samples, samples before the deblocking filter (DBF), outputs of the two fixed filters, and the residual data.